matianfu/telsa/docs/state-machine-cn.md

 In short, this module implements a state pattern well supporting multiple level hierarchy.
 With very few rules and tricks, constructing and maintaining the state hierarchy is simple and practical.
 Of course the code won't look as simple as the simple composition of asynchronous functions or event emitters.
 But the extra burden are reasonable and the reward is huge.

-State machine is not only a rigorous and complete mathematical model of software behaviours, it is also a model intrinsically immune to asynchrony and concurrency.
+State machine is not only a rigorous and complete mathematical model of software behaviors, it is also a model intrinsically immune to asynchrony and concurrency.
 The error handling is robust and graceful.
 Unlike the flat machine, a hierarchical machine is much easier to change or extend, due to it's capability of supporting multiple level of super states.
 Inserting a new layer of abstraction is not uncommon when requirement changes.
 This kind of change involves very few code modification in this pattern.
 We can safely claim that the hierarchical state pattern is more flexible than a frequently used flat one.
 In the flat machine, either the abstraction is inadequate, or the further abstraction is encoded in variable and dispatched in `switch` clause, which is hard to read and modify.

 ## Flat State Machine